00f2ff/duncan.lol/src/content/posts/making-mistakes-is-part-of-working.md

 Tags: ["Work"]
 Status: Sanded
 Published On: 2021-09-10
-Updated On: 2024-09-05
+Updated On: 2025-08-14

 ---

 I used to be a perfectionist — I spent an inordinate amount of time trying to minimize failure and create a perfect solution to a problem, only to take too long and see the problem evolve or fade into irrelevance.
 I've since come to realize that development velocity is a function of productivity and mistake tolerance, or,

-`velocity = productivity * (1 - mistake tolerance)`
+`velocity = productivity * mistake_tolerance`

-where `productivity` is one's average productivity over the course of a workstream, and `mistake tolerance` is a value ranging from 0-1 which corresponds with one's willingness to make a mistake during that workstream.
+where `productivity` is one's average productivity over the course of a workstream, and `mistake_tolerance` is a value ranging from 0-1 which corresponds with one's willingness to make a mistake during that workstream.

 If a developer has too low of a mistake tolerance, velocity will be so slow that work will either never ship, or ship too late.
 However, too high of a mistake tolerance means that although a developer may ship at a high velocity, what they ship is extra buggy or simply the wrong thing to build.
 In my experience, a developer's mistake tolerance is influenced by their anxiety, regulation of the problem space, and/or company risk aversion.